 Castle of Kritinia

-The castle is a short climb from the aspault road and its location offers breathtaking view to the Aegean Sea, the neighbouring island of Halki and the port of Kameiros.
+The castle is a short climb from the asphalt road and its location offers a breathtaking view of the Aegean Sea, the neighboring island of Halki and the port of Kameiros.
 Inside the walls, there are the remnants of a chapel.
 In the close monastery of Saint John, you can view lovely wall paintings from the 16th century.
 In summer, there are few events taking place in this Castle, such as festivities from the Medieval Rose Festival that is organized every June.